HernandoSilvaLeal/p1_talera/README.md

-# 📄 License / Author / Links
+# 📄 License / Authors / Links

 ### 📜 License
 This project is released under the **MIT License**.